 - Free arcade play

 Remember the two biggest keys to service recovery: you have so much to offer (and in most cases charge for) that has such high value to your guest but minimal or no cost to you, and creating an offer that goes into effect in the future will require the guest to return and continue spending money.
-And to cap it all off, your frontline staff should be fully equipped to resolve a wide variety of service failures without needing assistance from a manager.

 Service recovery does not need to be an expense.
-It should absolutely be an investment in future visitation, satisfaction, and loyalty.
+It should be an investment in future visitation, satisfaction, and loyalty.